 Developed at Pathways through such activities as playing, directing studying and composing classical and contemporary music.

-Developed at Pathways through such activities as sports and athletics, yoga, modelling, textile-making, contemporary and classical dance.
+Developed at Pathways through such activities as sports and athletics, yoga, modeling, textile-making, contemporary and classical dance.

 Developed at Pathways through such activities as sculpture, drawing and painting, photography and geography.